-If you opt for the BA (Economic and Social Studies) – or BAEcon - and choose specific accounting and finance units as part of your studies, you may find that you are exempt from some of the exams that are set by the professional accountancy bodies.
+If you choose a BA Economic and Social Studies degree, you may be exempt from some of the exams set by professional accountancy bodies.

-The precise exemptions will depend on the professional body you join.
+The exemptions you need will depend on which professional body you would like to join.

-If you don’t yet know which professional body you would like to join, don’t worry.
-As a general guide think about taking the course units that cover accounting and finance, rather than the more specialised courses, since these are more likely to meet exemption criteria across the different bodies.
+If you don’t know which professional body you would like to join, don’t worry.
+As a general guide, think about taking the course units that cover accounting and finance, as these are most likely to meet exemption criteria across the different bodies.

-- Employers will be much more interested in your degree classification than the number of exemptions that you managed to get.
+- Employers will be more interested in your degree classification than the number of exemptions you get.

-- You are more likely to perform well if you opt for the subjects that interest you – not the ones that exempt you from further study.
+- You are more likely to do well if you opt for subjects that interest you – not the ones that exempt you from further study.

 - Institute of Chartered Accountants in England and Wales (ICAEW)